-- Italy is presently a country with extremely low levels of undernourishment.
-Globalscale studies included here generally conclude that Italy will not face serious food security issues over the next 40 years, largely as a result of Italy's high adaptive capacity and its ability to be able to afford to import food to offset potential deficits in food production.
-Italy could be a food importing country in 2050. - One study concluded that the national economy of Italy presents a very low vulnerability to climate change impacts on fisheries by the 2050s.
+- Spain is presently a country with extremely low levels of undernourishment.
+Globalscale studies included here generally project that Spain will face adverse affects on food security as a consequence of climate change over the next 40 years, but could remain food-secure largely as a result of its strong economic position in global food markets and high adaptive capacity. - One study concluded that the national economy of Spain presents a moderate vulnerability to climate change impacts on fisheries by the 2050s.